Providing vision care and education for people with albinism

-Our Vision Programme enables students with albinism to achieve their educational and professional potential
+Our Vision Programme enables people with albinism to achieve their educational or professional potential

 Albinism causes a melanin deficiency that reduces pigmentation in the eye.
 People with albinism have a complex visual impairment, with altered retinal development and nerve connections to the eye.
 Optometry services are extremely limited in Tanzania, so the unique vision needs of people with albinism are often overlooked.

 This has serious consequences for educational participation and performance.
 For the children with albinism lucky enough to secure secondary education, most will be unable to read from standard distances.
 Ensuing struggles with academic performance further ingrain stigma, and contribute to common perceptions that children with albinism do not belong in schools.
 Many students leave school ostracised and unskilled, facing a future of unemployment.